jansmolders86/mediacenterjs/README.md

 The project will reach beta status when it is able to provide:

-* Fast transcoding
+- [ ] Fast transcoding
-* Cross Browser/device compatibility
+- [ ] Cross Browser/device compatibility
-* Easy to add/change themes (with several available to choose from)
+- [ ] Easy to add/change themes (with several available to choose from)
-* A set of ready made apps like youtube and google music.
+- [ ] A set of ready made apps like youtube and google music.
-* Multilanguage support
+- [ ] Multi language support
-* App import/export functionality
+- [ ] App import/export functionality

 This application will run on Windows and Linux based systems.